Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ![Img Txt]({% link content-accelerator/images/aca-admin-main-settings.png %}){:height="600px" width="800px"}_c18c4bd4989af4b7.png)

-In the above query, there is a token, ${group_name} that is a &quot;query variable&quot;.
+In the above query, there is a token, ${group_name} that is a "query variable".
 There is a query variables section below that can be used to satisfy the filter:

 ![Img Txt]({% link content-accelerator/images/aca-admin-main-settings.png %}){:height="600px" width="800px"}_f7d120ee35f3185.png)